greenbone/docs/src/common/container/feed-loading.md

 ### Vulnerability Tests Data

-If the log (of ospd-openvas) contains the following output the OpenVAS scanner starts to load the new VT data:
+If the log (of ospd-openvas) contains the following output, the OpenVAS Scanner starts to load the new VT data:

 ```{code-block} none
 ---